Need to file a Domestic Violence Restraining Order? Our attorneys offer six tips to consider before you do!

 Although rare, in some cases people are misled into thinking they must petition for a Civil Harassment Restraining Order, rather than a Domestic Violence Restraining Order.
 If the person you are filing against is a blood relative or someone related to you by marriage, then you qualify for a Domestic Violence Restraining Order.
 This is an important distinction, because the legal burden of proof is much higher in Civil Harassment Restraining Order cases.

 Want to learn more about Domestic Violence Restraining Orders?
-Contact the experienced attorneys at the Law & Mediation Firm of Klueck & Hoppes, APC in San Diego!
+Contact the experienced attorneys at Family Law San Diego!